 Conclusion

-Estimating ex-Gaussian parameters for RT is a useful tool to search for differences between people with and without ADHD. τ and σ parameters are larger for groups with ADHD, and these parameters are predictably influenced by cognitive domain of tasks.
+Estimating ex-Gaussian parameters for RT is a useful tool to understand the different cognitive profiles, and subsequently distinguish, between people with and without ADHD. τ and σ parameters are larger for groups with ADHD, and these parameters are predictably influenced by cognitive domain of tasks.
 Also, differences tend to be stable across ages.
 Parameter µ tends to be similar in both groups, but this similarity seems to be influenced by developmental stage and task.

 References